targetdisk/sm64-efi/README.md

 Use `ENABLE_SOFTRAST=1` to enable the experimental custom software renderer.
 It can be faster than `DOS_GL=osmesa` in some cases, but might be much more buggy.

-### 3Dfx mode:

-When `DOS_GL` is set to `dmesa`, the game will render using FXMesa, which uses 3Dfx Glide for rendering.
-That means you will need a 3Dfx card (Voodoo II and above recommended, but will run on a Voodoo I probably) and appropriate drivers to run it.

-The drivers can be obtained from this repository (see [this file](lib/glide3/drivers/README.md)).
-Put the appropriate `glide3x.dxe` file next to the EXE.

-When running Windows 9x, you will have to reboot into DOS mode before running the game for this to work.

-dosbox-x and PCem can emulate Voodoo cards for testing purposes.

-## Running

-1. You'll need a copy of [CWSDPMI.EXE](https://sandmann.dotster.com/cwsdpmi/) alongside the executable.
-2. Either `cp build/us_dos/sm64.us.f3dex2e.exe .` or symlink `ln -s build/us_dos/sm64.us.f3dex2e.exe sm64.exe`
-3. Run with `dosbox sm64.exe` or try on some real hardware.

 ## Controls